 Felting is a method of creating strong and stable fabric out of knitted fabric, which is generally very stretchy.

-How to Felt Knitted Fabric:
+Felting Knitted Fabric:

 Put felt project into a zippered pillowcase or other closed bag.
 Using hot water, set the washing machine for a heavy cycle, with the water level set for a small load.
 Add felt project, soap and an old pair of jeans or athletic shoes.
 Fill machine and begin agitating.
-It takes about 10 minutes for anything to happen and the felting process may require resetting to beg of cycle.
+It takes about 10 minutes for anything to happen and the process may require resetting to beg of cycle.
 Once felting begins, check and measure frequently to achieve the finished size.
 Finish rinse and spin cycles then take the piece out, pinch it into the proper shape and let it dry.